-Demonstrating analytical skills on your resume and interviews can help you be a competitive job candidate.
+Demonstrating analytical skills on your resume and in interviews can help you be a competitive job candidate.

 What are analytical skills?

-5. Post-analysis, or reviewing what solutions worked, to assess and apply your new knowledge
+Reviewing what solutions worked to assess and apply your new knowledge

 Why are analytical skills important?